Skip to content

 Start With Your WISP

 Your Written Information Security Plan is the foundation of a Safeguards Rule-compliant program.
 It documents who is responsible for security, what risks exist, what controls are in place to address them, and how you will respond to incidents.
 Both the IRS and the FTC require it.
 Our free WISP template for 2026 is built to meet both IRS Publication 4557 and FTC Safeguards Rule requirements.
-For firm-specific examples and formatting guidance, see accounting firm WISP template examples and best WISP templates for accountants.
+For step-by-step guidance on building yours from scratch, see how to create a WISP.

 Address Your Vendors First